brain-link/scanhub/docs/source/api_user_login_manager.rst

 ..
 Copyright (C) 2023, BRAIN-LINK UG (haftungsbeschränkt).
 All Rights Reserved.
    SPDX-License-Identifier: GPL-3.0-only OR LicenseRef-ScanHub-Commercial

-Workflow Manager
+User Login Manager
 ================

 Introduction
 ------------

-The Workflow Manager API provided by ScanHub is specifically designed to manage the workflows within a scanning and imaging environment.
+The User Login Manager API provided by ScanHub is specifically designed to manage user authentication and authorization within the system.
-It plays a crucial role in creating, updating, retrieving, and deleting workflows, as well as handling the uploading of results related to specific records.
+It plays a crucial role in creating, updating, retrieving, and deleting user login sessions, as well as handling the uploading of results related to specific records.
 The key endpoints in this API are:

 Web API
 -------